 The SRDC provides staff assistance and assists to facilitate coordination of transit efforts in the Region.

-Transit Brochure for 2017 is being updated.
-SW Minnesota Public and Private Transit providers.
+The Region 8 Transit Brochure has been update for 2017 – SW Minnesota Public and Private Transit providers.

 Public Transit Contacts by County in Southwest Minnesota:

 2006 and 2011/12 Southwest Region Public Transit – Human Services Transportation Coordination Plans.
 These plans were developed to meet the Federal Transportation Act planning requirements for projects who receive federal funds from the federal transit programs.
 Updates to the Plan are every 5 years.

 2011 Local Human Service Transit Coordination Plan with 2012 addendum (link)